GamerBoss101/Bitcamp-2025/README.md

 ### 🎮 Gamified Drink Tracking
 - Earn points for healthy drink choices.
-- Lose points for exceeding caffeine or sugar limits.
 - View a detailed **Points Guide** to understand how points are calculated.

 ### 🏆 Activity Feed